 He recalled that his political interest began in 1984, at age 10, when he attended the Democratic convention in San Francisco and heard civil rights leader Jesse Jackson speak.
 Carson said his thinking was transformed by reading The Autobiography of Malcolm X, and he attended Nation of Islam leader Louis Farrakhan’s Million Man March in 1995.
 In 2007, at age 32, he won a seat on the Indianapolis City-County Council, his first elected office.

-During the 2016 campaign, Carson voiced concern about what he called Trump’s anti-Muslim rhetoric.
+As the first Muslim to get a seat on the Intelligence Committee, Carson’s selection produced protests from some conservative activists.
+He has won committee approval of his amendments to increase the transparency of government efforts to counter violent extremism at home and abroad, calling it “critical that we maintain strong oversight of these programs to protect American privacy and civil rights. ”During the 2016 campaign, Carson voiced concern about what he called Trump’s anti-Muslim rhetoric.
 “That saying about ‘Make America Great Again’ is a form of meta-messaging to a certain segment, we're talking about our white brothers and sisters, largely blue collar,” he said.
-When the Supreme Court in June 2018 upheld a modified version of the travel ban in a 5-4 decision, Carson called it “a shameful sanctioning of discrimination.”
+When the Supreme Court in 2018 upheld a modified version of the travel ban in a 5-4 decision, Carson called it “a shameful sanctioning of discrimination.”

 Carson has chaired the Counterterrorism, Counterintelligence and Counter proliferation Subcommittee.
 Prior to House action on impeachment, he told Politico that Trump should be held accountable for “fanning the flames of Islam phobia, xenophobia and outright hatred. ”During the panel’s hearings during the House impeachment inquiry, he said Republican silence on the allegations was “deafening—because the more facts we learn, it becomes harder to defend the indefensible.”